Putting money into your startup company

 You’re passionate about your product so it’s only natural to have some skin in the game by putting money into your startup company.

-Just use your funds, transfer them to your company’s bank account and pay yourself back later, right?
+Just head to your private bank account, transfer money to your company’s account and pay yourself back later, right?

-Well, yes kinda, but not always … and you’ll want to keep a clean record of it and protect yourself with documentation.
+Well, yes kind of, but not always… and you’ll want to keep a clean record of it and protect yourself with documentation.
+Here’s why.

 When you’re in the market for investors though, it’s a different story.